-Restaurant areas are located within the main foyer of the scheme to enable easy access to the provision for both residents and visitors to the scheme.
-The restaurant size should be adequate to cater for residents, staff and visitors and also provide an adequate kitchen area; changing area and office provision.
-The kitchen will require effective ventilation to maintain a comfortable and safe working area for the catering staff.
-The use of CCTV and telecare speech units should be considered (as appropriate) within the restaurant area, to facilitate the safety of residents and catering staff.
+Restaurant areas are usually located in the main foyer of the scheme.
+The restaurant size should be adequate to cater for residents, staff and visitors and provide an adequate kitchen area; storage provision; changing area and office space.
+Kitchen areas require effective ventilation to maintain a comfortable and safe working area for staff.
+The use of CCTV and telecare speech units should be considered (as appropriate) in the restaurant area, to facilitate the safety of residents and staff, depending upon its location in the scheme.